Russian police battle anti-Putin protesters

 COFFIN OF DEMOCRACY

 At least 20,000 people protested in Moscow under banners and flags, chanting "Russia without Putin" and "Putin - thief".
-Police said four officers were hurt and Udaltsov, Nemtsov and Navalny had been detained for "incitement to mass disorder".
+Police said U d altsov, Nemtsov and Navalny had been detained for "incitement to mass disorder".

 Udaltsov, a leftist leader, was taken away as he tried to address the crowd from a stage and Navalny, an anti-corruption blogger, was dragged off after trying to organise a sit-in protest calling for Putin's inauguration to be scrapped.